-Data Requested with Application
+Data Requested With Application

 The Data Requested with Application should be uploaded as an attachment in JustGrants.
-The total point value for the Data Requested with Application section is 5 points.
+The Data Requested with Application is worth a total of 5 points.
 The following responses must be included:

 - 1. Name, title, address, telephone number, and email address for the grant point-of-contact.
 This person must be an employee of the applicant. - 2.
 Statement as to whether the applicant (the organization whose DUNS number is being used for the application) will serve as a fiscal agent.
 A fiscal agent is an entity that does not participate in implementation of the project and passes all funds through to subrecipients, conducting minimal administrative activities.
-A fiscal agent applicant must list these subrecipients and include a statement

-- acknowledging that, should an award be made, the applicant will be responsible for all applicable statutory, fiscal, and programmatic requirements, including those of 2 C.F.R.
+A fiscal agent applicant must list these subrecipients and include a statement acknowledging that, should an award be made, the applicant will be responsible for all applicable statutory, fiscal, and programmatic requirements, including those of 2 C.F.R.
 Part 200, as well as all project deliverables.
 In such situations, the fiscal agent must be an eligible applicant for the program. - 3.
 Statement as to whether the applicant has expended \$750,000 in federal funds in the applicant's past fiscal year.
 If so, specify the end date of the applicant's fiscal year. - 4.
 Statement as to whether the applicant is a nonprofit organization that holds money in offshore accounts for the purpose of avoiding paying the tax described in section 511(a) of the Internal Revenue Code. - 5.
 Statement as to whether the applicant is a nonprofit organization that uses the Internal Revenue Service's three-step safe-harbor procedure to establish a rebuttable presumption that its executives' compensation is reasonable.
 If the applicant is not a nonprofit organization or is a nonprofit that does not use the safe-harbor procedure, provide a statement to that effect.
 For additional information about the safe-harbor procedure, see "Disclosure of Process Related to Executive Compensation" in the Additional Required Information section of this solicitation. - 6.
 Statement as to whether the applicant is a recipient, or partner/subrecipient, on a current grant or pending application for this grant program.
 If a current grant, provide the year of the award and the role of the applicant on the award (recipient or project partner). - 7.
-Statement as to whether any proposed project partner/subrecipient is a recipient, or partner/subrecipient, on a current grant or pending application for the CYEM program.
+Statement as to whether any proposed project partner/subrecipient is a recipient, or partner/subrecipient, on a current grant or pending application for this grant

+- program.
 If a current grant, provide the year of the award and the role of the partner(s) on the award (recipient or project partner/subrecipient). - 8.
-Statement as to whether the application addresses the reduce violent crime against women and promote victim safety through investing in law enforcement, increasing prosecution, and promoting effective prevention priority area. - 9.
-Statement as to whether the application addresses the empower victims to become survivors by focusing on long-term safety and sustainable economic independence priority area. - 10.
-Statement as to whether the application addresses the increase efforts to combat stalking priority area. - 11.
-Statement indicating whether the applicant is a victim service provider, community-based organization, child or youth serving agency or organization, state coalition, unit of local government, agency of a unit of local government, or a tribe or tribal organization. - 12.
-Statement as to whether the application addresses purpose area one, two, or three. - 13.
-The specific ages of the children and/or youth the application addresses. - 14.
-The local community where the project will be implemented (e.g., the name of the

-- city, town, county, village, parish, or township).

-- 15. The name(s) and type of entity (i.e., victim service provider, community-based organization) of each required partner.

-- 16. The percentage of grant activities, should the application be funded, that will address each of the following issues (the total percentages should not exceed 100%):

-- Domestic Violence.
+Statement as to whether the application addresses the increase efforts to combat stalking priority area. - 9.
+Statement as to which purpose area(s) the application addresses. - 10.
+Statement indicating whether the applicant is a victim service provider, community-based organization, youth serving agency or organization, state coalition, unit of local government, agency of a unit of local government, tribe or tribal organization, or an organization with demonstrated experience providing support, enrichment, and/or leadership development programming focused on men or boys. - 11.
+The local community where the project will be implemented (e.g., the name of the city, town, county, village, parish, or township). - 12.
+The name(s) and type of entity for each required partner. - 13.
+The percentage of grant activities, should the application be funded, that will address each of the following issues (the total percentages should not exceed 100%): - Domestic Violence. - Stalking. - Sexual Assault. - Dating Violence. - · Sex Trafficking.

-- Stalking.

-- Sexual Assault.

-- Dating Violence.

-- Sex Trafficking.